daren-ouz/INDIGO/README.md

 ## rOCCI_install

 Script creating rOCCI appliance on Debian 8.
 Takes ONe endpoint as a parameter.
-Uses account/password created in ONe applience as a default, however, may be customized to use any ONe installation.
+Uses account/password created in ONe appliance as a default, however, may be customized to use any ONe installation.

 Supposed to be run via cloudinit as: